shadow-light/sellingjesus.org/src/articles/1cor9-authority.md

 Perhaps the strongest argument to be made comes from the larger context of the epistle.
 Much insight can be drawn from the surrounding chapters, which address the matter of meat sacrificed to idols.
 In fact, chapter 9 serves as an illustration for the consideration of these surrounding chapters.
 There, he speaks of the Corinthians’ “right” to eat.

-> But be careful, lest somehow this __right__ of yours becomes an occasion of stumbling to those being weak (1 Corinthians 8:9)
+> But be careful, lest somehow this __right__ of yours becomes an occasion of stumbling to those being weak (1 Cor 8:9)

 Paul’s comments regarding the conscience in 1 Corinthians 8:7–12 have given rise to an interpretation that regards the issue in Corinth to center on a conflict between those of a strong conscience and those of a weak conscience.
 In this view, those with strong consciences know they are permitted to eat all things, but those with weak consciences do not feel comfortable availing themselves of this freedom.
 Paul’s solution is for the strong to be considerate of others by foregoing their right to eat food sacrificed to idols so as not to offend the muddy consciences of the weak.
 By this reading, the strong are not at risk of any religious danger, only of offending weaker brothers.
 This appears to be corroborated by the companion text in Romans 14:1.